-2 Your Town Wearin' of the Green - Table for 2: DiGiulio Brothers Italian Caf continues family tradition
+2 Your Town Wearin' of the Green - Table for 2: DiGiulio Brothers Italian Cafe continues family tradition

 Latest Weather Blog

-2 Your Town Wearin' of the Green - Table for 2: DiGiulio Brothers Italian Caf continues family tradition
+2 Your Town Wearin' of the Green - Table for 2: DiGiulio Brothers Italian Cafe continues family tradition

 BATON ROUGE — For nearly four decades, DiGiulio Brothers Italian Café has been serving classic Italian dishes just off Perkins Road near the Overpass, becoming a neighborhood institution and a familiar stop along the route of the annual Wearing of the Green Parade.